Motor Insurance in Spain for Expats

 - Legal penalties

-Key Differences for Expats
+Key Motor Insurance Differences for Expats

-Motor insurance in Spain for expats differs from standard policies due to:
+Motor insurance for expats in Spain differs from standard policies due to:

 - Foreign driving licences